 ET 390.
 Mechatronics.
 4 Credits.

 This course is the study of mechanical, electrical, and electronic systems.
-Students from both the electrical and mechanical engineering technology programs will form multidisciplinary teams and will design and build a project using an electromechanical control system.
+Students from both the mechanical engineering and mechanical engineering technology programs will form teams and will design and build a project using an electro-mechanical control system.

 ET 391.
 GIS.
 3 Credits.